LePhenix47/HRnet-Data-Table_npm-package/README.md

 width:100%;
 ```

-`DataTable__foot-row--scroll`:
+`.DataTable__foot-row--scroll`:

 - Explanation: This class is applied to the row within the table foot element when the table body is not scrollable.
-It removes the position:absolute property from DataTable__foot-row to restore normal document flow.
+It removes the position:absolute property from .DataTable__foot-row to restore normal document flow.
 - Default styling:

 ```css
 position:initial;
 ```

-`DataTable__foot-cell`:
+`.DataTable__foot-cell`:

 - Explanation: This class is applied to each cell in the table foot.
 - Default styling: